nisanthchunduru/dmarc_inspector/README.md

-# DmarcInspector
+# dmarc_inspector

-Looks up DMARC policy of a host
+Looks up DMARC policy of a domain

 ## Installation